roblox-ts/roblox-ts/CONTRIBUTING.md

 npm test
 ```

 Unfortunately, Roblox Studio requires authentication to run our tests.
-You will need to provide a `.ROBLOSECURITY` cookie in your fork to allow tests.\
+You will need to provide a `ROBLOSECURITY` cookie in your fork to allow tests.\
 It is _highly_ recommended that you create a brand new Roblox account that is only used for this.

-You can find your `.ROBLOSECURITY` token in the Chrome developer tools.
+You can find your `ROBLOSECURITY` token in the Chrome developer tools.
 (Ctrl+Shift+I)

 ![https://i.imgur.com/xSiR6tX.png](https://i.imgur.com/xSiR6tX.png)